HiveQL

 Performance Checklist:

-- Use columnar file formats
+- Use columnar file formats (ORC/Parquet)

-- Implement proper partitioning
+- Implement proper partitioning and bucketing

-- Enable vectorization
+- Keep vectorization enabled

-- Use Cost-Based Optimizer
+- Use the Cost-Based Optimizer with fresh statistics

 Continue Learning